share

 Using inconsistent data is one of the foremost challenges of interoperability in healthcare.
 It's advisable to develop rules on composing medical data and follow them when creating new records and updating the existing ones.

-Also, you can implement semantic interoperability to empower data standardization by using defined terminologies when composing new medical records.
+Also, you can implement semantic compatibility to empower data standardization by using defined terminologies when composing new medical records.

 Test and Monitor All Processes